Minnesota Wildflowers

 [photo of flowers] Flowers are whorled in open clusters on many branches coming off the main stem.
 Individual flowers are about ¼ inch across, 3 white petals with a spot of yellow at the base, 3 sepals that are much shorter than the petals, and 6 stamens surrounding the yellowish to green center.

-[photo of leaves] Leaves are in a basal rosette about 12 inches tall, generally oval with a pointed tip and tapering some or rounded at the base.
-Leaves are up to 7 inches long and 3 inches wide, hairless, toothless, with mostly parallel veins and a long leaf stem.
+[photo of leaves] Leaves are in a basal rosette, generally oval with a pointed tip, tapering some, rounded or flattened at the base.
+Leaves are up to 7 inches long and 3 inches wide, hairless, toothless, with mostly parallel veins and a long smooth leaf stalk.

 [photo of fruit] Fruit is a ring of seeds less than ¼ inch in diameter that turns from green to brown as it ripens.